 If you have an avalanche beacon (you just need the beacon — no shovel or probe required), you can ski Schlashman’s lift and the excellent terrain over there.
 It’s all steep and there are cliffs peppered all over, but you can have a pretty reasonably easy run down Mundy’s Bowl without scaring yourself.
 I would be happy exploring this area for a season.
 It reminds me of much of the terrain at Alta and Brighton.
 With the beacon policy, you will be one of very few people in that zone and it feels like a private reserve at times.

 The only real problem with this place is that without skiing Schlashman’s it’s really a 2-lift affair and is pretty limiting.
 I understand the desire to keep guests safe by requiring an avalanche beacon but realistically the Schlashman’s terrain isn’t any more sketchy than much of Alta, Snowbird, or Taos which seem to be able to adequately control the terrain without this requirement.
 I expect we will see them open the lift to all eventually.
 They just need a big skull-and-crossbones sign at the bottom to warn people that there is no easy way down once you are up there.

 Schlashman’s is the only lift that accesses the very top of the ridge and you can get to about 1/3 of it from that lift, but you can hike up there from the top of Bridger to access the rest.
-That is seriously steep terrain that is more difficult than Schlashman’s and without a local guide I wouldn’t feel comfortable trying it.
+That is seriously steep terrain that is more difficult than Schlashman’s and without a local guide or lots of time poking around I wouldn’t feel comfortable trying it.

 - Excellent steep terrain